Nikon d3500 vs Nikon d5600 comparison:

 Both of these cameras, in my opinion, are pretty user-friendly.

-The D5600 is a little camera yet has a sizable 3.2-inch touchscreen LCD.
+The D5600 is a small camera yet has a sizable 3.2-inch touchscreen LCD.

 For beginners, the touchscreen alone is a valuable feature because it makes it much simpler to utilize the camera’s menu system (which can be accessed with a single touch) and to focus when taking live-view photos.